tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 Black integrates with many common editors and IDE's, that's the easiest way to ensure that your code is always formatted.

-Please format the code in your PR using ``black`` before submitting it.
+Please format the code in your PR using ``black`` before submitting it, this project is configured to not allow merges if ``black`` would change anything.

 Documentation